Let’s bring regenerative agriculture to NYC.

 A just food system requires equitable access to land, capital, and markets.
 This session brings together leaders working to create inclusive supply chains, empower marginalized communities, and ensure economic viability for diverse food producers.

-• Speakers: Russ Wallack (Breadtree Farms), Calla Rose Ostrander (Terra Regenerative Capital), Charley Cummings (Walden Mutual Bank)
+• Speakers: Russ Wallack (Breadtree Farms), Tara Swibel (Terra Regenerative Capital), Charley Cummings (Walden Mutual Bank)

 One of the biggest barriers to scaling regenerative agriculture is the lack of mid-sized processing and distribution infrastructure.
 This panel will discuss innovative funding models, partnerships, and policy shifts needed to bridge the gap and build a resilient supply chain.

-• Speakers: Kelsey Chan (Yardstick), Dan Kane (Mad Ag), Courtland Kelley (Corteva Agriscience), A.J.
+• Speakers: Kelsey Chan (Yardstick), Dan Kane (Mad Ag), Courtland Kelly (Corteva Agriscience), A.J.
 Kumar (Indigo Ag)

 This panel will explore the challenges of measuring soil carbon, from overlooked MRV (Measurement, Reporting, and Verification) issues to misconceptions in the field.
 Experts will discuss key differences across carbon markets, agricultural contexts, and the trade-offs between measurement rigor and scale.